 • human rights

-The expertise is based on extensive experience with knowledge-intensive organizations in the government, the legal profession and the academic world.
+The expertise is based on extensive experience with knowledge-intensive organizations in the government, the legal profession and academia.

 Do you want to know more?
 Get in touch and I will tell you more.